Why choose wood as a deck material?

 Health Benefits

-Wood is not toxic, and is safe to handle and touch.
-Wood is an antibacterial material by its nature and it has good acoustic properties.
-A report commissioned by Planet Ark has found that exposure to wood products and interiors created similar health benefits to those created by spending time in nature.
-Reported health benefits are, for example, lower blood pressure, heart rate and stress levels.
+Wood is not toxic and is safe to handle and touch.
+It is also an antibacterial material and has good acoustic properties.
+A report commissioned by Planet Ark has found that exposure to wood products and interiors produces similar health benefits to those of spending time in nature.
+These benefits include lower blood pressure, heart rate and stress levels.

 Style